-Origin of OBOE
+Origin and Etymology of oboe

 Italian, from French hautbois — more at hautbois

 First Known Use: circa 1726

-Seen & Heard
+Seen and Heard

 What made you want to look up oboe?
 Please tell us where you read or heard it (including the quote, if possible).